jkim3360/retro-game/README.md

 ## technologies & packages
 ESLint, Vanilla JS, CSS, HTML

-## launch/build
--how do run the game for users who clone your repo -normally something like `npm install` then `npm run start` or for this type of vanilla project.

 ## major problems & solutions
 - Collision detection, discovering getComputedStyle to grab dimesions and figuring out the boundaries of each sprite
 - Player movement